-Material flows and resource productivity indicators are among the most important indicators available for monitoring changes in the patterns and rates of resource use as economies grow.
-They are used for reporting progress towards Sustainable Development Goal targets 8.4 ‘Resource Productivity’ and 12.2 ‘Sustainable Use of Natural Resources’.
-The database is intended to help governments, policy researchers and all interested stakeholders to:
+Material flows and resource productivity indicators are central to monitoring the changing patterns of resource use as global economies grow.
+They are essential for monitoring progress towards SDG targets 8.4 ‘Resource Productivity’ and 12.2 ‘Sustainable Use of Natural Resources’.

-UN Environment: Secretariat of the International Resource Panel (email@example.com)
+UN Environment Programme, Secretariat of the International Resource Panel (email@example.com)

 CSIRO: Dr James West (firstname.lastname@example.org)